Back to top

 1.5.
 Contact mail address

 The indicator is part of the EU Sustainable Development Goals (SDG) indicator set.
-It is used to monitor progress towards SDG 4 on quality education; which is embedded in the European Commission’s Priorities under 'A Europe fit for a digital age', 'An economy that works for people' and 'Promoting our European way of life'.
+It is used to monitor progress towards SDG 4 on quality education, which is embedded in the European Commission’s Priorities under ‘A new plan for Europe's sustainable prosperity and competitiveness’, ‘Supporting people, strengthening our societies and our social model’ and ‘Protecting our democracy, upholding our values’.

 The Council of the European Union on 26 February 2021 adopted the Resolution on a strategic framework for European cooperation in education and training towards the European Education Area and beyond (2021–2030), a framework that addresses five strategic priorities: (1) Improving quality, equity, inclusion and success for all in education and training; (2) Making lifelong learning and mobility a reality for all; (3) Enhancing competences and motivation in the education profession; (4) Reinforcing European higher education; and (5) Supporting green and digital transitions in and through education and training.